nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-mobile.md

         version: '1'
 ---

+{{! excerpt}}
-{{! excerpt}}The Nuxeo mobile application lets you access content stored in Nuxeo Platform servers on your phone.
+The [Nuxeo mobile](https://www.nuxeo.com/products/mobile/) application lets you access content stored in Nuxeo Platform servers on your phone.
 It provides a seamless experience on essential features such as searching, browsing and managing favorite documents.
-Available for iOS and Android.{{! /excerpt}}
+Available for iOS and Android.
+{{! /excerpt}}

 ## Requirements